-- 9. 8.
-Net Lost Revenues means Duke Energy Carolinas' revenue losses, net of marginal costs avoided at the time of the lost kWh sale(s), or in the case of purchased power, in the applicable billing period, incurred by Duke Energy Carolinas' public utility operations as the result of a new DSM or EE measure.
-A PPI shall not be considered in the calculation of Net Lost Revenues or Net Lost Revenue recovery. - 9.
-Net-to-gross (NTG) factor means an adjustment factor used to compute the net kW/kWh savings by accounting for but not limited to such behavioral effects as rebound, free ridership, moral hazard, free drivers, and spillover. - 11.
-Non-Energy Benefits (NEBS) means a variety of positive and negative effects to utilities, participants, and society beyond electric savings realized due to program interventions.
-The identification and valuation of the NEBS will be consistent with the April 25, 2023, report by Skumatz Economic Research Associates, Inc., entitled "Non-Energy Benefits/ Non-Energy Impacts (NEBS/NEIS) for Selected Programs in the Duke Energy Carolinas and Duke Energy Progress Portfolios."
+- 11. Net-to-gross (NTG) factor means an adjustment factor used to compute the net kW/kWh savings by accounting for behavioral effects, including, but not limited to, free ridership, moral hazard, free drivers, and spillover. - effects to utilities, participants, and society beyond electric savings realized due to program interventions.
+The identification and valuation of the NEBS will be consistent with the April 25, 2023, report by Skumatz Economic Research Associates, Inc., entitled "Non-Energy Benefits/Non-Energy Impacts (NEBS/NEIS) for Selected Programs in the Duke Energy Carolinas and Duke Energy Progress Portfolios."
 The NEBS Multipliers are located on Page 11 of the report in Figure ES.7: Estimated Multiplicative "Adders" by Perspective for the Programs (Ratio of NEBs/NEIs) over Program Bill Savings.
 The NEBS values will be utilized until the next NEBS analysis is ordered by the Commission.
-Any subsequent NEBS study will continue to estimate NEBS associated with the TRC, as well as continue to evaluate any potential NEBS that could be applicable to the UCT. - 12.
-Program means a collection of new DSM or EE measures with similar objectives that have been consolidated for purposes of delivery, administration, and cost recovery, and that have been or will be adopted on or after January 1, 2007, including subsequent changes and modifications. - 13.
-11. Program costs are costs that are attributable to specific DSM or EE programs and include all appropriate capital costs (including cost of capital and depreciation expenses), common costs, reasonably assignable or allocable administrative and general costs, implementation costs, incentive payments to program participants, operating costs, and evaluation, measurement, and verification (EM&V) costs, net of any grants, tax credits, or other reductions in cost received by the utility from outside parties.¶
+Any subsequent NEBS study will continue to estimate NEBS associated with the TRC, as well as continue to evaluate any potential NEBS that could be applicable to the UCT. - 11.
+Portfolio Performance Incentive (PPI) means a utility incentive payment to DEP as a bonus or reward for adopting and implementing new (as defined in N.C.
+Gen. Stat. § 62-133.9(a)) EE or DSM Measures and/or